Dennis Priestley

-Dennis Priestley (born 16 July 1950) is an English former professional darts player who competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC).
+Dennis Priestley (born 16 July 1950) is an English former professional darts player who competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC) events.
 He is a two-time world champion, and was the first player to win both the BDO and WDC (now PDC) world championships, in 1991 and 1994 respectively.
-He was nicknamed "the Menace", after the Beano character Dennis the Menace, and reflected this by wearing red and black and using red and black flights.
+He was nicknamed "the Menace", after the Beano character Dennis the Menace, and reflected this by wearing red-and-black and using red-and-black flights.

 Early career

 Born in Mexborough, West Riding of Yorkshire, Priestley was originally a coal merchant by trade, and did not enter professional darts until he was almost 40 years old.
-In 1989 he reached the final of the News of the World Darts Championship where he was beaten by the experienced Dave Whitcombe.
+In 1989 he reached the final of the News of the World Darts Championship, in which he was beaten by Dave Whitcombe.
 Priestley then reached the semi-finals of the 1990 Winmau World Masters, losing to eventual champion Phil Taylor.

 Rise to the top

-Shortly after becoming a newsagent, Priestley won the 1991 Embassy World Championship, after beating Eric Bristow 6–0 in the final. and earning £27,000 in prize money.
+Shortly after becoming a newsagent, Priestley won the 1991 Embassy World Championship, beating Eric Bristow 6–0 in the final and earning £27,000 in prize money.
 He had defeated defending champion Taylor in his quarter-finals and 1988 champion Bob Anderson in his semi-final.
 He won the 1992 Winmau World Masters and also picked up many BDO Open events between 1991 and 1993.